TressFX: Version 3.0

 The first game confirmed to use TressFX 3.0 is Deus Ex: Mankind Divided.

 Version 4.0

 Version 4.0 of TressFX was released on the 20.
 April 2018 and brought a wide variety of improvements including DirectX 12 support.
 This release also focused on being much easier to import into existing rendering frameworks.

 Version 4.1

-This version was released on the 20.
-January 2020.
+This version was released on the 20 January 2020.
 It includes some performance improvements, but mostly is focused on better integration in existing rendering frameworks.
-A integration into the Epic Games Unreal Engine 4.22 is provided including detailed documentation.
+An integration into the Epic Games Unreal Engine 4.22 is provided including detailed documentation.

 PureHair

 PureHair is a version of TressFX modified by Square Enix for use in Rise of the Tomb Raider.